 Geometry is an ancient science and an important branch of mathematics.
-Everyday we come across many shapes in daily life, we call them geometrical shapes.
+Every day we come across many shapes in daily life, we call them geometrical shapes.
 The idea of construction came from these shapes.
 Consider a triangle, a rectangle, a square or any other shape.
 Every shape begins with a point and then extends to be a line or a line segment or a curve.
-Number and arrangement of these line segments decides the type of figure.
+Number and arrangement of these line segments decide the type of figure.
 To construct any geometrical figure we need to have an idea to construct a line segment.
 Let’s learn how to construct a replica of a given line segment.

-Construction In Geometry
+Construction in Geometry

 In geometry, construction means drawing lines, shapes or angles accurately using pencils, rulers and compasses.
 This is the pure geometric construction i.e. no measurements, no numbers.
 So let’s learn pure geometric constructions of a line segments step by step.